If you receive services through Magellan, you have the right to:

 - If you don’t agree with a provider or Magellan, follow the grievance and appeals process described in this handbook.

 - Live a healthy life style.
 Avoid behaviors that are not good for your health.

-- Report abuse and fraud.
+- Report Fraud, Waste, and Abuse.
 You can report this to the Corporate Compliance Hotline 24 hours a day, seven days a week.
 This hotline is run by an outside company.
 You do not have to give your name when you call.
 All calls will be looked into and will stay private.
 You can report fraud, waste and abuse using one of the following methods: